Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Supplementary Material

 where $E,I,\sigma$ are the fitting parameters and $x$ is the energy loss variable.
 A symmetric copy with respect to $x=0$ was then subtracted, and the resulting odd-symmetric function was then summed to its absolute value and divided by 2.
 As a result, we obtain a continuous curve , that is identically null for $x\leq0$:

 Finally, the curve was translated rightwards to make it start from $0.2-0.3$ eV, which is the typical energy for multiple magnetic excitations in cuprates.
-The precise starting point was fixed slightly differently for different spectra, according to the quality of the resulting fit. \\For fittings of the $dd$ orbital peaks, Voigt profiles antisymmetrized in a similar way were employed (Figure 2(c-d) in the main text).
+The precise starting point was fixed slightly differently for different spectra, according to the quality of the resulting fit.